atrosekta/rust-electrical-wiki/content/fullbook.md

 - `Filter Fail` will send out 1rW constantly when the conditions of the filter are not met.
 It will continue to send power for 5 seconds when the Conveyor will check to see if the conditions are still not being met.
 If they are still not met, Filter Fail will continue to send out power.
 If the conditions are met, it will stop sending out power.
 - Both the Filter Pass and Fail outputs will allow the Active Usage of inactive components through.
 This means if the circuit is using an Inline backup, the offline components will register Active Usage on the battery causing drain.
 - There is a max of 12 items that can be filtered.
-- You can filter by specific items or by a general filter groups ( **Ammo, Clothing, Components, Construction, Electrical, Food, Fun, Medical, Other, Resources, Tools, Traps, Weapons** )
+- You can filter by specific items or by a general filter groups ( **Items, Ammo, Clothing, Components, Construction, Electrical, Food, Fun, Medical, Other, Resources, Tools, Traps, Weapons** )
 - The `Current Items` list can be copied from one conveyor to another using the **Copy** and **Paste** buttons.
 Holding Sprint(`Shift`) lets a user ***Copy(JSON)***.
 This can then be pasted into a text file allowing a player to share their conveyor filters outside of the game and between servers.
 Hold Sprint(`Shift`) to ***Paste(JSON)***.
 This will not copy the ‘Filter Mode’.
-- There is currently no **`Item`** category filter available through the conveyor search option, but you can paste in the JSON text file found below into a conveyor to add an Item category filter.
-(This will overwrite your current filter)
->[
-{
- "TargetCategory": 2,
- "MaxAmountInOutput": 0,
- "BufferAmount": 0,
- "MinAmountInInput": 0,
- "IsBlueprint": false,
- "BufferTransferRemaining": 0,
- "TargetItemName": ""
- }
-]
 - `Filter Item settings:`
     - `MAX:` conveyor will stop moving this item when all target containers reach this amount.
     - `MIN:` conveyor will only move items in excess of this amount from all input containers.